6638maggie-gitau/hostel-managment-system/README.md

 ## 📌 Overview

-The Hostel Management System was created to provide an organized and user-friendly platform for handling common hostel management activities.
+The Hostel Management System was created to provide an organized  user-friendly platform for handling common hostel management activities.

 ## ✨ Features